stefandollase/blog.stefandollase.de/_posts/2014-10-07-shortcut-to-publish-files-from-local-folder.md

      11,206,656 100%    2.00MB/s    0:00:05 (xfr#2, to-chk=2/5)
 {% endhighlight %}

-## Creating a Keyboard Shortcut for the Script
+## Creating the Keyboard Shortcut

 Finally, we create the keyboard shortcut, to make the process of publishing as convenient as possible.
-In Ubuntu we can do this via `System Settings > Keyboard > Shortcuts > +`.
+In Ubuntu we can do this via

+ * `System Settings > Keyboard > Shortcuts > +`

 Here, you can put in any title and the following command:

 {% highlight bash %}
 $ gnome-terminal -e "/bin/bash -c 'push-to-server;read'"